House

 For The Pitched Roof, find press releases in a variety of languages: English.

-Ready for your features: articles on The Pitched Roof in various languages, including Hindi, Turkish, French, Portuguese, Italian, Indonesian, Arabic (Standard), English, German, Dutch, Spanish, Korean, Japanese, Russian and Chinese (Mandarin).
+Leverage our ready-to-publish articles on The Pitched Roof, offered in a range of languages: Hindi, Turkish, French, Portuguese, Italian, Indonesian, Arabic (Standard), English, German, Dutch, Spanish, Korean, Japanese, Russian and Chinese (Mandarin).

 This is a house located in Karuizawa, Japan with an extremely simple pitched roof.
 Traditional Japanese houses do not create enclosed environments but instead, form spaces that enable easy transition from the inside to the outside.
 By forming a blurred boundary, only forty percent of the space under the roof is enclosed within the interior.
 While the inside is being used primarily by the inhabitants as living spaces, it is the outside that defines it.